 Do you have a family member, loved one, or friend in jail and don’t know how to locate them?

 Do you know someone who’s been arrested and you need to find out where they are?

 To see who’s in jail at Jerome County Jail you will need to visit their web site and use the inmate search.

 The Jerome County Jail Inmate List is an online list of people who have been arrested and are in jail, including status, bail amount (if applicable), and visiting hours.
 Also, you are able to find the same information for anybody who has been arrested or released within the past 24 hours.
 Inmates are listed in alphabetical order by last name.
 You’ll be able to get their inmate information quicker if you have your friend or family member’s first and last name, birth date, or arrest number.

 If the person you are looking for is locked up at a different jail you will want to check our guide to other Idaho jails: Idaho County Jails Listing

 A mugshot, also called a jail intake picture, is the picture that the police take when you get booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail booking number will appear on the mugshot, and they’re on file.

 How To Get Your Mugshot Removed